ewuin/GCProject/CodeBook.md

   - These datasets have been processed by the researchers as described above.

 * y\_train.txt and y\_test.txt
-  -contain the activity ID column for the datasets.
+  - Contain the activity ID column for the datasets.

 * subject\_train.txt and subject_test.txt
-  -contain the participant ID number column for the datasets.
+  - Contain the participant ID number column for the datasets.

 In addition, there are folders named
 "Inertial Signals" with unprocessed datasets from the accelerometers and gyroscopes.